raaj2045/secret-echo/DEPLOYMENT.md

 # Secret Echo Deployment Guide

-This guide will help you deploy the Secret Echo application using free services.
+This guide details how to deploy the Secret Echo application using Vercel for the frontend and Render for the backend.

 ## Deploying the Backend to Render